marcotoronto/rdm-test/content/06-5_Responsibilities_Resources.md

   e.g. subscribing or contributing to data repositories, platforms, portals, or networks that allow you to store, discover, access, or share your data.

+---

+Need help?
+{: .label .label-blue }
-More questions regarding responsibilities and resources?
-Reach out to <arc.support@ubc.ca> or <research.data@ubc.ca> for help.
+  `More questions regarding responsibilities and resources?
+Reach out to `arc.support@ubc.ca` or `research.data@ubc.ca` for help.